What if the Other Driver Doesn’t Have Insurance?

 Or, a motorist may be responsible for a collision and then flee the scene.
 Cases of insufficient coverage and those with hit-and-runs drivers can be particularly complex, so it’s best to reach out to a personal injury attorney if you are involved in either of these types of accidents.

-Filing a Lawsuit Against the Uninsured Driver
+Filing a Lawsuit Against the Uninsured Driver in Georgia

 With that in mind, in the event that a driver is uninsured, one option you have is to file a claim against the person directly.
 Note that some states are considered “no-fault” which means you must go through your own insurance and cannot sue the other driver.
 However, Georgia is not a no-fault state and does not follow these requirements.